mbish/StatsDedupe/README.md

 e.g.
 `active_users:joe-bob|s|#1m`

 This backend collects all set data which it deduplicates just like a normal set metric.
-The backend keeps each value in the set for the specified time.
+The backend then keeps each value in the set for the specified amount of time (see notation above).
 Every flush interval it then reports the size of each set as a gague to a given list of backends (it's parent statsd server by default).